JOPATE/randola/README.md

 # randola
- this pack will not "add" guns to the game, it will make a bow that can shoot without cooldown
+ this pack will not "add" guns to the game, it will make a bow that can shoot arrows without cooldown to setup the pack, you need to run the command '/function gun:setup'